ranking-agent/strider/README.md

 You can also run tests and coverage reports withou the management script.
 Check the `manage.py` file for instructions on how to do this.

+### Profiler

+The local development environment also includes a built-in profiler for debugging performance issues.
+To use this, set `PROFILER=true` in a `.env` file in the root of the repository.
+Once the application is running the profiler will automatically be run on all incoming requests.
+To view profiles you can visit [localhost:5781/profiles](http://localhost:5781/profiles), which will give you a list of the captured profiles.
+These captured profiles can be used with the [snakeviz](https://jiffyclub.github.io/snakeviz/) utility to easily diagnose performance issues.

 ## [Testing](tests/README.md)

 ## Deployment